National Security And Investment Act 2021

 Which transactions does the regime in the NSI Act apply to?

-Once it has fully commenced1 , the regime in the NSI Act will apply to specified categories of transaction or investment that involve the acquisition or control over certain “qualifying entities” or “qualifying assets”.
+The regime applies to specified categories of transaction or investment that involve the acquisition or control over certain “qualifying entities” or “qualifying assets”.

 Both domestic UK and foreign entities are caught by the NSI Act.
 A “qualifying entity” is widely defined as an entity (including a company, LLP, any other body corporate, partnership, unincorporated association or trust) other than an individual.
 A foreign entity will be a “qualifying entity” if it carries on activities in the UK or supplies goods or services to the UK.